-There exist various errors which prevent you to surf the internet smoothly.
-Errors appear due to multiple reasons which may include wrong settings, bugs, server problems, browser settings, etc. Although Google Chrome is an example of the most efficient and popular web browser operated by users across the globe, it too displays several errors while surfing the web that makes that might prevent you to access the website of your choice.
-One such common error that prevents you to explore a web page is “ERR_SPDY_PROTOCOL_ERROR”.
+There exist various errors which prevent you from surfing the internet smoothly.
+Errors appear for multiple reasons, including wrong settings, bugs, server problems, browser settings, etc. Although Google Chrome is an example of the most efficient and popular web browser operated by users across the globe, it also displays several errors while surfing the web that might prevent you from accessing the website of your choice.
+One standard error preventing you from exploring a web page is “ERR_SPDY_PROTOCOL_ERROR.”

-In this article, we will assist you to fix this issue.
-However, before applying various techniques for solving the issue, you must be aware of what the error is and the reasons behind its rise.
-You might also want to learn, how to block websites on Google Chrome.
-Follow this guide.
+However, before applying various techniques to solve the issue, you must know the error and the reasons behind its rise.
+You might also want to learn the Top 10 Free Internet Blockers to Boost Your Productivity.

 “ERR_SPDY_PROTOCOL_ERROR” – Explained

 The error depicts the presence of some network security issues.
-SPDY is an open-specification networking protocol which was designed by Google to improve the security of web pages and to load the pages faster.
-It employed the technique of manipulating the HTTP traffic to fulfill its objectives of reducing the web page load time.
+SPDY is an open-specification networking protocol designed by Google to improve web pages’ security and load the pages faster.
+It employed the manipulation technique of HTTP traffic to reduce the web page load time.

-However, with the development of HTTP/2 SPDY became vulnerable to threats and faced severe security issues.
-Google, therefore, discontinued the use of SPDY in the updated versions of Google Chrome.
+However, with the development of HTTP/2, SPDY became vulnerable to threats and faced severe security issues.
+Therefore, Google discontinued using SPDY in the updated versions of Google Chrome.

 Fixing the error – “ERR_SPDY_PROTOCOL_ERROR.”

-Before approaching the complex techniques for resolving the error, you must try the common solutions which are easy and effective as well.
+Before approaching the complex techniques for resolving the “ERR_SPDY_PROTOCOL_ERROR” error, you must try the standard solutions that are also easy and effective.

 It is seen that the error disappears if the user shuts downs the Google Chrome application and then restarts it again.
 The success rate of this process is very high.
-However, this is not a permanent solution, and you may have to face the error in the future again.
+However, this is not a permanent solution, and you may face the error again.

 Clear Cache and Cookies

 Another easy method is to clean all the junk in your Chrome browser.
-This task can be accomplished by clearing all the cache and cookies, present in your web browser, that might be responsible for creating some security issues.
+You can accomplish this task by clearing all the cache and cookies in your web browser that might be responsible for creating some security issues.

-As Google has discontinued using SPDY in the newer versions of Chrome, it is efficient to use the latest version of the same.
+As Google has discontinued using SPDY in the newer versions of Chrome, it is efficient to use the latest version.
 This will guarantee that you do not face any SPDY issues due to the outdated version of Chrome, thus resolving the “ERR_SPDY_PROTOCOL_ERROR” error.

-Alternately, you can hit the “About Chrome” option in the “Help” menu.
-Chrome will check if any new update has been launched and you can download the update file (if launched) from the same page.
+Alternatively, you can hit the “About Chrome” option in the “Help” menu.
+Chrome will check if any new update has been launched.
+Further, you can download the update file (if launched) from the same page.
 Run the file to get the latest version of the browser.

-If the above methods don’t work, you need to employ some complex and technical steps to resolve the error.
+If the above methods don’t work, you must employ complex and technical steps to resolve the “ERR_SPDY_PROTOCOL_ERROR” error.

-To resolve the error, you may have to flush the sockets in Google Chrome.
-Chrome provides inbuilt tools and features which make it easy for you to perform operations like flushing the sockets.
+To resolve the “ERR_SPDY_PROTOCOL_ERROR” error, you may have to flush the sockets in Google Chrome.
+Chrome provides inbuilt tools and features that make it easy to perform operations like flushing the sockets.

-Method: Go to the chrome://net-internals/#sockets and click on “Flush Socket Pools” button.
+Method: Go to the chrome://net-internals/#sockets and click the “Flush Socket Pools” button.